14 Top Things to Do in Winter in Austria

 8. Visit Christmas Markets

 One of Austria's best winter destinations is Innsbruck, a town surrounded by snowcapped mountains that becomes a Christmas wonderland in December.
-The Christmas markets – especially the main one at Old Town Market – here have a historic touch, selling lots of handmade goodies, traditional Christmas ornaments, and winter treats.
+The Christmas markets are one of the highlights of Innsbruck – especially the main one at Old Town Market.
+They have a historic touch, selling lots of handmade goodies, traditional Christmas ornaments, and winter treats.

 Other must-visit Christmas markets include Salzburg's Christkindl, which started in the 1400s and is one of the oldest in the country, and the Glockenspielplatz Christmas Market in Graz, which offers themed days and exclusive home-made handicrafts.